DaniiNyan/sales-analyzer/README.md

 - The system must continuously run and catch all new files when inserted in default folder;
 - You can use any external library if necessary;

 ## Architecture
-`FolderWatcher` is responsible for listen to the default folder and call `DataService` whenever it has any updates. `DataService` analyze all data, it uses `FileDAO` to read all files and write the final report. `DataMapper` is used to map lines into objects to be analyzed.
+`FolderWatcher` is responsible for listen to the default folder and call `DataService` whenever it has any updates. `DataService` analyzes all data, it uses `FileDAO` to read all files and write the final report. `DataMapper` is used to map lines into objects to be analyzed.

 It's possible to define the default folder to read files and write the report through the `application.properties` file.
-The `PropertiesHelper` is responsible for manage the values set in `application.properties` globally inside the system, granting to use the same value everywhere it is needed.
+The `PropertiesHelper` is responsible for globally manage the values set in `application.properties` inside the system, granting to use the same value everywhere it is needed.

-Since this is a data analyzer, I'm assuming all files received follow the correct data pattern, so the system won't accept wrong files.
-Only delimiter can be changed since any letter put after the data ID will be considered as a delimiter.
+Since this is a data analyzer, I'm assuming that all files received are following the correct data pattern, so the system won't accept wrong files.

 ## Getting Started
 To run this application you will need [Java 8](https://www.oracle.com/br/java/technologies/javase/javase-jdk8-downloads.html).